AndreyAzimov/ruby-on-rails-google-sheet-csv/README.md

 # Ruby on Rails Google Sheet CSV

+This is pure Ruby on Rails implementation.
+No gems.

 ## Prepare your Google Sheet
 1. Open your Google Sheet
 2. File -> Share -> Publish to the web